pluhin/sa.it-academy.by/antonzhdanko/08.Docker.Docker-compose/README.md

 No real password or webhook is stored in the repository. `.env.example` leaves the password empty.
 A real local `.env` is ignored by Git and Docker.

-At the time of the initial successful workflow run, `SLACK_WEBHOOK` had not yet been added, so the notification step completed by reporting that notification was skipped.
-After the secret is configured, the workflow must be run again and the received Slack message should be added to the homework evidence.
+`SLACK_WEBHOOK` is configured in GitHub Actions secrets.
+In the documented workflow run, the `Send Slack notification` step completed successfully and posted the final job status together with the GHCR image name and commit tag.

 ## Conclusion